-Columbus, OH – The Buckeye Institute filed an amicus brief with the Supreme Court of the United States in the case Janus v.
-AFSCME, supporting Mark Janus and the First Amendment.
-In the brief, Buckeye shows that unions can survive without compelled contributions and, alternatively, this change will lead unions to better serve their members.
+Columbus, OH – This morning, the United States Supreme Court agreed to hear Janus v.
+AFSCME, which The Buckeye Institute asked the court to take up in its amicus brief, supporting Mark Janus and the First Amendment.
+In its brief, filed on July 7, 2017, Buckeye showed that unions can survive without compelled contributions and, alternatively, that this change will lead unions to better serve their members.